MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Add-MpPreference.md

 ### -ExclusionExtension

-Specifies an array of file name extensions, such as obj or lib, to exclude from scheduled, custom, and real-time scanning.
+Specifies an array of file name extensions, such as `obj` or `lib`, to exclude from scheduled, custom, and real-time scanning.
 This cmdlet adds these file name extensions to the exclusions.

 ```yaml